-A disponer or beneficiary who is non-Irish domiciled will not be treated as Irish resident or ordinarily resident for CAT purposes unless he or she has been resident in Ireland for five consecutive years immediately preceding the year of the gift or inheritance and have also been Irish resident or ordinarily resident in that year.
+A disponer or beneficiary who is non-Irish domiciled will not be treated as Irish resident or ordinarily resident for CAT purposes unless he or she has been resident in Ireland for five consecutive years immediately preceding the year of the gift or inheritance and is also either Irish resident or ordinarily resident in that year.

-For example, non-Irish-domiciled individuals living in Ireland can gift non-Irish assets to non-Irish resident beneficiaries without a charge to gift tax arising, provided they have not been resident in Ireland for the five consecutive years immediately prior to the gift.
+This means that a non-Irish-domiciled individual living in Ireland, but who has not been resident in Ireland for five consecutive years, could gift non-Irish assets to non-Irish resident and non-ordinarily resident beneficiary without a charge to gift tax arising.